r-devel/recheck/README.md

 Checks from other packages that depend on yours are influenced by all sorts of factors specific to the platform, hardware, network, system setup, or just random failures.
 We try to create a setup similar to CRAN, but we need to make trade offs to keep this practical.

-The goal of to provide a simple tool that can run on free infrastructure to quickly check for potential problems with reverse dependencies of your package.
+The goal is to provide a simple tool that can run on free infrastructure to check for potential problems with reverse dependencies of your package.
 It is still up to you to interpret the results, and possibly compare and investigate them to identify regressions.

 ## Important caveats